Blog

 Often businesses come to FGX because they need to move servers and other IT equipment out of one office or data center and into another, and they either are not sure of how to do it themselves or they don’t have the time.

-With this type of order, we go through each piece of merchandise, create a detailed manifest, and figure out the best way to pack and ship the equipment.
+When we ship used devices, we go through each piece of merchandise, create a detailed manifest, and figure out the best way to pack and ship the equipment.

 For used servers, we generally recommend custom crating.
 We do on-site professional crating at an FGX or partner warehouse.
 First, we take the servers and stack them securely on a pallet with a styrofoam stabilizing foundation.
 Then we wrap the servers in an anti-static bubble wrap protects electronic components and devices from static discharge during transit.